filiplukapan/mouseFollowAnimation_JavaScript/README.md

 with this script you can add an animation to your website.
 Feel free to change the form and animation patterns.

 Go to wiki to see, how the animation will look with this code here

+with animation.style.[chooseYourOption] you can add custom properties to your animation.